JohanBekker/MussStreamlit/README.md

 For this reason social instances with a large reach, like governmental instances, have to address people in a simple manner.
 For a person who has a thorough understanding of a language, writing a ‘simple’ sentence can be challenging.

-This problem can be solved with the use of deep learning models, where especially the rise of the transformer architecture caused a massive improvement in performance in natural language processing (NLP).
-The problem with deep learning models is the necessity for large quantities of labeled data.

 This problem is countered in the paper [MUSS: Multilingual Unsupervised Sentence Simplification by Mining Paraphrases](https://github.com/facebookresearch/muss), which, as the name suggests, can train a state of the art text simplification model with unlabelled data.
-To implement this strategy for the Dutch language, I forked the repository.
-As the author had acces to the Facebook supercomputer cluster, I made the necessary alterations to the paraphrase mining code to make it work on my workstation with 32GB RAM and a RTX 2070 super 8GB.
-The training of the model is done on an Azure cloud VM using the Azure Python SDK.
-See Azure_mussNL.ipynb.

 ## Usage